axllent/silverstripe-scss/docs/en/Configuration.md

 This allows you to add your own variables which you can then use in your `*.scss` stylesheets.
 The above example would provide you with two variables, namely `$HeaderFont` and `$HeaderFontSize`.
-These variables will also overrule any pre-defined variabled in your scss files.
+These variables will also overrule any pre-defined variables in your SCSS files.

 ```css
 header h1 {